PantherXOS/wiki.pantherx.org/Installation-guide.md

 If you want to use Hub, you need to setup a account first.

-1. Open the Menu
+1. Open 'Settings' > 'Online Accounts'
-2. Go to Preferences > Online Accounts
-3. Add a account
+2. Add a account

 Hub currently supports GitLab, GitHub, ClawsMail (Email) and Mastodon.
 This list will expand in the coming months.

+#### (5) Set new user and root password

+1. Open 'System Tools' > 'Terminal'
+2. Set a root password with `sudo passwd`
+3. Set a user password with `passwd YOUR_USERNAME`

 ## Get Help